-- Vital Records (copies of birth, death and marriage certificates) - At this time, requests for certified copies are only being accepted via postal mail or by dropping off the required documents in the Township Clerk's office.
+- Vital Records (copies of birth, death and marriage certificates) - Requests for certified copies are only accepted via postal mail or by dropping off the required documents in the Township Clerk's office.
 The cost is $25 for the first copy and $2 for each additional copy.
 You must complete this linked form - making sure all highlighted fields are filled - and then fill the section relevant to your request.
 Mail the completed form along with a printed copy of a clear, valid (not expired) photo ID that matches the address on your request as well as the fee.
 Your certified copy will be mailed back to you.
 You can also request this online from the New Jersey Office of Vital Statistics: https://www.nj.gov/health/vital/order-vital/

 - Melissa A. Seader, Township Clerk, RMC, CMR